 However, landlords are legally allowed to ask for an ESA letter.
 If a legitimate one cannot be provided, then the landlord can reject the application.

-If you are unsure about the specifics of dealing with discrimination for disabilities, be sure to read more about the Fair Housing Act as well as consult with an attorney familiar with your state and local laws.
+If you are unsure about the specifics of dealing with disability discrimination, be sure to read more about the Fair Housing Act and consult with an attorney familiar with your state and local laws.